 The Italian language is considered one of the most beautiful languages in the entire world.
 Their rolled r’s seem like music to the ears that even simple phrases feel like poetry.
 Italian words often end in vowels than in consonants, so the words seem to transition so smoothly from one to the next.

-One quirky thing about Italians, though, is that they use a lot of hand gestures when they speak.
+One awesome thing about Italians, though, is that they use a lot of hand gestures when they speak.
 Italians are passionate conversationalists, and their hands speak just as much as their lips.

 If you are traveling to Italy and anticipate communicating with the locals, it pays to know what these hand gestures mean.
 For example, Italians tend to pinch their fingers together (to form something like a purse) when someone asks them a silly question or does something stupid.
 The rock n roll sign of the fingers, as commonly known in the US, can mean two things in Italy: 1). when someone is having an affair, and 2). to mean “fingers crossed,” such as when someone is trying to jinx something.